9 How can a young man keep his way pure?

 — Psalm 119:9–12 —

-With 2019 ending and 2020 approaching, many are thinking about how they might read the Bible in the new year.
-And rightly so—the Word of God is not a trifle; it is our very life (Deut.
+As we all know, or should know, the Word of God is not a trifle; it is our very life (Deut.
 32:47).
 Man does not live on bread alone, but on the very word that proceeds from the mouth of God (Deut.
 8:3; Matt.
 4:4).
 So we should aim to read the Bible and to read it often!

 Often, this sort of reading has included longer stretches of the Bible and shorter studies of various passages.
 Many of them have showed up on this blog over the last decade.
 And over the course of multiple years, this sort of reading aimed at Scripture saturation more than daily reading.

-To that end, I want to share a Bible reading plan that aims for the same—namely, InScripturation.
+To that end, I want to share a Bible reading plan that aims for the same—namely, Scripture Saturation.

-Scripture Saturation—what I’m calling InScripturation—is a term David Prince introduced to me (and our preaching class) when I was in seminary.
-Answering the question on how he made so many connections between various passages of Scripture, he said it was through the repeated reading of Scripture.
+Scripture Saturation is a term David Prince introduced to me (and our preaching class) when I was in seminary.
+Answering the question on how he made so many connections between various passages of the Bible, he said it was through the repeated reading of Scripture.
 No commentary can replace the reading of the Bible, for often it is only through Scripture Saturation that reveals various truths.

 Over the years, this sort of thinking has proven true.
 Commentaries are often helpful, even necessary for arriving at a faithful understanding of the Bible.
-But more than reading books about the Bible, reading Scripture again and again is the best way to understand the Bible.
+But more than reading books about the Bible, reading God’s Word again and again is the best way to understand the Bible.

-In fact—call this the “parable principle”—many times God only reveals his biblical truth through repeated readings.
-Meanwhile, he conceals his truth from those who think a singular reading of the Bible will disclose all that Scripture has to say.
+In fact, many times God only reveals his biblical truth through repeated readings, while he conceals his truth from those who think a singular reading of the Bible will disclose all that Scripture has to say.
+I call this the “parable principle” (see Matt.
+13:10–13), and it should remind us that only those who soak in God’s Word will see what is there.

 This life change is the result of God’s Word taking a larger role in the disciple’s life.
 As Rosaria Butterfield has described it in her own salvation and sanctification, “the word of God got to be bigger inside me than I.” (The Secret Thoughts of an Unlikely Convert).
 This is the goal of all Bible reading, that God’s Word would outweigh, overpower, and overcome our spiritual ignorance and residual hostility toward God.
 And for those who teach God’s Word, it is Scriptural saturation that is necessary to be fully “bibline” in our instruction.